-On December 12 we celebrate the Feast of Our Lady of Guadalupe with a Bi-lingual Mass and Fiesta.
+The Feast of Our Lady of Guadalupe is celebrated on December 12 with a Bi-lingual Mass and Fiesta.
 The celebration includes Aztec Dancers, a Mariachi Band, and authentic Mexican Food.

 December 12 is the anniversary of the consecration of the church in 1909, and is one of the special days for pilgrimages at the Basilica.
 Visitors to the Basilica on this day may receive a Plenary Indulgence.